How to Choose the Best Livestock Guardian Dog

 7. Tosa Inu

 Tosa Inu are large, powerful dogs.
 They can weigh up to 130 pounds and stand between 25 and 30 inches at the withers (the highest point of the dog).
-This is a significant size difference from many other guardian breeds, which often tops out at around 100 pounds.
+This is a significant size difference from many other guardian breeds, which often top out at around 100 pounds.
 As you may expect from such a large dog, they don't need as much exercise as smaller guardians do; a daily walk will be sufficient for most Tosa owners.

 8. Tibetan Mastiff

 The Tibetan Mastiff, which can weigh as much as 160 pounds, is a large dog with a short coat.
 The tail is long and the muzzle is short.
 The head and ears are large.
 This livestock guardian breed requires moderate exercise and does well in colder climates because of its thick coat, but it’s also great for warmer climates because it has low energy requirements.

-The Tibetan Mastiff makes a great guard dog for your home, farm or ranch because it's very territorial about its surroundings and will protect you from intruders without being aggressive toward family members or other animals in the area when not on duty.
+A well-trained LGD is one of the best investments you can make for long-term herd protection for your livestock.
 We hope that this article has helped you learn more about the top 8 livestock guardian dog breeds and how to choose the best dog for you.

-Although we’ve covered some of the most common Livestock Guardian Dogs, but there are many more breeds out there.
+Although we’ve covered some of the most common Livestock Guardian Dogs, there are many more breeds out there.
+Best of luck on your journey to finding the best livestock guardian dog for your farm!

 Sources: